Toast (food): Comparison with fresh bread

+The nutritive loss of substances such as lysine results in a substantial reduction of the protein efficiency ratio (PER) of the bread.

+Carcinogens

-Toasted bread may contain Benzo[a]pyrene and high levels of acrylamide, a carcinogen generated during the browning process.
+Toasted bread may contain benzo[a]pyrene and high levels of acrylamide, a carcinogen generated during the browning process.
 High acrylamide levels can also be found in other heated carbohydrate-rich foods.
 The darker the surface colour of the toast, the higher its concentration of acrylamide.
-That is why, according to the recommendations made by the British Food Standards Agency, bread should be toasted to the lightest colour acceptable. epidemiological studies suggest it is unlikely that dietary acrylamide consumption increases the risk of developing cancer.
+The British Food Standards Agency recommended that bread should be toasted to the lightest colour acceptable, later modified to "aim for a golden yellow colour or lighter when frying, baking, toasting or roasting starchy foods".
+Epidemiological studies available as of 2019 suggested that it was unlikely that dietary acrylamide consumption increased the risk of developing cancer.